BylawsCalifornia Association of Healthcare Admissions Management (CAHAM)

 This organization will develop, encourage and implement programs for the purpose of furthering the education and increasing the knowledge of members and others in healthcare admissions (access) management.

 Notwithstanding any of the above statements of purposes and powers, this association shall not, except to an insubstantial degree, engage in any activities or exercise any powers that are not in furtherance of the specific purpose of the association.

 There shall be three categories of membership in the organization: Active Membership, Honorary Membership, and Business Partner Membership.

 Active Membership: To be considered an active and/or committee member, membership dues must be current.
-Persons having responsibility for managing, training or consulting within the healthcare access continuum and other healthcare professionals interested in patient access and revenue cycle services.
-These members are entitled to one (1) vote, may serve as a committee member, hold office, or serve as a committee chair in accordance with these bylaws.
+Persons having responsibility for managing, training, or consulting within the healthcare continuum and other healthcare professionals interested in patient access and revenue cycle services.
+Members are entitled to one (1) vote, may serve as a committee member, hold office, or serve as a committee chair in accordance with these bylaws.